PingLi0423/PingLi0423.github.io/_pages/about.md

 I am a Ph.D. candidate in Management Science and Engineering at Shanghai University of Finance and Economics, fortunately advised by Professor Pinyan Lu.
 Prior to this, I received my B.Sc. in Mathematics from Wuhan University in 2021.
 I am currently a visiting Ph.D. student at the University of Southern California, working with Professor Haipeng Luo.

-My research interests lie at the intersection of **learning theory** and **game theory**, with a particular focus on: online learning, bandit problems, and learning in games.
+My research focuses on online learning in strategic environments, utilizing no-regret algorithms to analyze multi-agent interactions.
+I investigate theoretical convergence guarantees in games and apply these foundations to optimize efficiency in economic markets.

 # Publications